-(a) An agency seeking initial recognition must demonstrate that it has (1) Granted accreditation or preaccreditation—
+(a) An agency seeking initial recognition must demonstrate that it has granted accreditation or preaccreditation -

-(i) To one or more institutions if it is requesting recognition as an institutional accrediting agency and to one or more programs if it is requesting recognition as a programmatic accrediting agency;
+(1) To one or more institutions if it is requesting recognition as an institutional accrediting agency and to one or more programs if it is requesting recognition as a programmatic accrediting agency;

-(ii) That covers the range of the specific degrees, certificates, institutions, and programs for which it seeks recognition; and
+(2) That covers the range of the specific degrees, certificates, institutions, and programs for which it seeks recognition; and

-(iii) In the geographic area for which it seeks recognition; and

-(2) Conducted accrediting activities, including deciding whether to grant or deny accreditation or preaccreditation, for at least two years prior to seeking recognition.

-(b) A recognized agency seeking an expansion of its scope of recognition must demonstrate that it has granted accreditation or preaccreditation covering the range of the specific degrees, certificates, institutions, and programs for which it seeks the expansion of scope. ) (Authority: 20 U.S.C.
+(3) In the geographic area for which it seeks recognition. (b) (1) A recognized agency seeking an expansion of its scope of recognition must demonstrate that it has accreditation or preaccreditation policies in place that meet all recognition criteria, and cover the range of the specific degrees, certificates, institutions, and programs for which it seeks the expansion of scope.

+(2) A recognized agency seeking expansion of scope to include graduate programs will be scrutinized considerably, and an accreditor whose scope includes graduate programs must have policies in place to engage employers in the review and consideration of new graduate programs.

+(3) Agencies that cannot demonstrate experience in making accreditation or preaccreditation decisions under the expanded scope at the time of its application or review for an expansion of scope may -

+(i) Be limited in the number of institutions to which it may grant accreditation under the expanded scope;

+(ii) Have program growth under that expanded scope limited for a certain period of time;

+(iii) Be required to submit monitoring reports regarding accrediting decisions made under the expanded scope.

+(Authority: 20 U.S.C.
 1099b)

-§602.13 Acceptance of the agency by others.
+§602.13 Agency acceptance by employers and practitioners

-The agency must demonstrate that its standards, policies, procedures, and decisions to grant or deny accreditation are widely accepted in the United States by—
+The agency must demonstrate that its standards, policies, procedures, and decisions to grant or deny accreditation are accepted by practitioners or employers.

-(a) Educators and educational institutions; and

-(b) Licensing bodies, practitioners, and employers in the professional or vocational fields for which the educational institutions or programs within the agency's jurisdiction prepare their students.

 (Authority: 20 U.S.C.
 1099b)